ajndkr/lanarky/README.md

 - supports multiple langchain `Chain` types
 - simple gradio chatbot UI for fast prototyping
 - follows FastAPI responses naming convention

+## ❓ Why?

+There are great low-code/no-code solutions in the open source to deploy your Langchain projects.
+However, most of them are opinionated in terms of cloud or deployment code.
+This project aims to provide FastAPI users with a cloud-agnostic and deployment-agnostic solution which can be easily integrated into existing backend infrastructures.

 ## 💾 Installation